papachan/rn-rf-shadow/README.md

    running new builds of the app if any files are changed.
 You'll also have a REPL prompt, *however the REPL doesn't work because it isn't connected to anything.
 The app isn't running yet.*
-1. In a shell run `npm run ios` (same as `npx expo start -i`).
-This starts the Metro bundler, perform the bundling, launch the iPhone simulator, and transmit the bundled app.
+1. In a shell run `npx expo start --web`.
+This starts the Metro bundler, perform the bundling, and transmit the bundled app.
 Be patient at this step as it can take many seconds to complete.
 When the app is finally running expo will display the message:

        WebSocket connected!
        REPL init successful